This article is all about Abrasive, here you will learn Abrasive Definition, Types of Abrasive its Forms, Application and some Important Abrasives.

 They are used in both block form and powdered form.
 The blocks form are pieces cut in suitable shapes from the abrasives material.

-Some of them form an integral part of cutting, boring and drilling tools, e.g. diamond and carborundum.
+Some of them form an integral part of cutting, boring and drilling tools, e.g., diamond and carborundum.
+Have a look at the Australia’s best abrasive tools & equipment supplier.

-Most of the abrasives used in industries are belong to synthetic group, except diamond.
+Most of the abrasives used in industries are belong to a synthetic group, except diamond.

 They are used as core drilling stones, in rock and metal cutters, wire-drawing dies and gear grindstones.